 The Nordic Master in Polymer Technology is a double degree programme developed jointly by The Nordic Five Tech network (N5T).
-The programme is strongly based on mathematics and science, and on the research and teaching excellence of participating universities which are Royal Insitute of Technology in Stockholm (KTH), Technical University of Denmark (DTU), Aalto University, Chalmers University of Technology and Norwegian University of Science and Technology (NTNU).
+The programme is strongly based on mathematics and science, and on the research and teaching excellence of participating universities which are Royal Insitute of Technology in Stockholm (KTH), Technical University of Denmark (DTU), Aalto University and Norwegian University of Science and Technology (NTNU).

 The students will, in excess to basic skills in polymer technology, get a broader understanding of the research in this field through the studies in two different universities.
 The programme includes one year in one of the partner universities and the other year in other partner university.

-Online application is open 16 Oct 2017 - 15 Jan 2018.
+Online application is open from mid-October 2020 until mid-January 2021.
 Please find more info at program's KTH website

 Structure of studies

 The Polymer Technology is a two-year programme of full-time studies with 120 ECTS credit points.The programme is structured in two parts:

 1. The first year studies are divided into core courses (25-35 ECTS) and key competence (25-35 ECTS).
 The core courses cover the areas of polymer chemistry and polymer physics.